amino-os/Amino.Run/docs/Development.md

 #### 3. git clone https://github.com/Huawei-PaaS/DCAP-Sapphire

 #### 4. Open Android Studio.
-* Open Sapphire project from the local repo you just cloned.
+* Open Sapphire project from the local repo you just cloned. (i.e open DCAP-Sapphire/sapphire/)
 * Android Studio will ask you about missing files - click OK.

 #### 5. Update IP address in application and minnieTwitter app with yours.